richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_HELTEC_MeshNode_T114_Digipeater/README.md

 - Power           = 22 (dBm) is max for SX1262 Module.

-## 1) Press two times reset button to enter Virtual Disk Bootloader Mode: "HELTEC" external disc should appear in your PC/MAC/Linux Desktop.
+## 1) Press two times reset button to enter Virtual Disk Bootloader Mode: "HELTEC" or "HTxxx" external disc should appear in your PC/MAC/Linux Desktop.

-## 2) Drag "firmware_HELTEC_MESHNODE_T114_digipeater.uf2" file into the folder/external disk "HELTEC".
+## 2) Drag "firmware_HELTEC_MESHNODE_T114_digipeater.uf2" file into the folder/external disk "HELTEC" or "HTxxxx".
 It should reboot right away and you should get into any app that let you enter __Serial__ commands (Arduino IDE, VSCODE ...)

 ## 3) The initial setup will ask you to paste the string sentences created in __(A)__ first and then on another line __(B)__.